GSA/search-gov-website/_releases/2021-01-31-2020-system-highlights.md

 ---
 layout: post
-title: 2020 System Highlights
-description: An overview of the biggest technical improvements for Search.gov over 2020.
-crumbname: 2020 System Highlights
 category: releases
-tags: release-notes year-in-review
-release-year: "2020"
-last_modified_at: January 31, 2021
+title: 2020 system highlights
+filename-custom: 2020-system-highlights
 redirect_from:
     - /releases/2020-system-highlights.html
     - /about/updates/year-in-review/2020-system-highlights.html
-#subnav:
+tags: release-notes year-in-review
+last_modified_at: January 31, 2021
-  #data: about_us
+sidenav: about_us
+release-year: "2020"
+description: "An overview of the biggest technical improvements for Search.gov over 2020."
 ---

 Every month we publish [release notes]({{ site.baseurl }}/about/updates/releases/), highlighting the improvements we’ve made to our technology.
 The biggest changes in 2020 revolved around our APIs and system version upgrades.